Digital Services & Platforms

 How it Works

-The EU CRA structures obligations around the product lifecycle for products with digital elements, outlining core control areas—secure-by-design and default, vulnerability handling and patching, incident notification, technical documentation, and conformity assessment—and embedding risk management processes into compliance obligations.
+The EU Cyber Resilience Act (CRA) structures obligations around the product lifecycle for “products with digital elements,” establishing regulatory requirements for manufacturers, importers, and distributors.
+It outlines core control areas—secure-by-design and default, vulnerability handling and patching, incident notification, technical documentation, and conformity assessment—and embeds risk management processes and evidence-based security safeguards into compliance obligations.

 Key Elements